lisa-lumos/Snowflake/11-security.md

 Each securable object is owned by a single role, which by default is the role who created the object.

 In a `regular schema`, the owner role has all privileges on the object by default, including the ability to grant/revoke privileges on the object to other roles.
 However, in a `managed access schema`, object owners lose the ability to make grant decisions.
-Only the schema owner or a role with the MANAGE GRANTS privilege can grant privileges on objects in the schema.
+Only the "schema owner or a role with the MANAGE GRANTS privilege" can grant privileges on objects in the schema.

 A role owner (the role that has the OWNERSHIP privilege on the role) does not inherit the privileges of the owned role.
 Privilege inheritance is only possible within a role hierarchy.